Governor orders some NYC schools closed amid virus flare-up

 “These clusters have to be attacked,” Cuomo said, likening the state to a field of dry grass ready to ignite if burning embers aren’t put out fast.

-He said schools in the areas where the virus was spreading hadn’t been doing enough testing of students and staff to identify possibly outbreaks and he could no longer guarantee they were safe.
+Cuomo, a Democrat, said schools in those areas hadn’t been testing students for the virus to identify possible outbreaks and he could no longer guarantee they were safe.
+Cuomo said he hadn’t made a decision yet on whether to also close certain businesses.

-Cuomo said he consulted by phone shortly before the news conference with the mayor, the city comptroller, city council speaker and the head of the city’s teachers union.
+City leaders including the mayor, comptroller, city council speaker and the head of the city’s teachers union had agreed to the plan during a phone call shortly before the news conference, Cuomo said.

 The mayor’s plan, which required state approval, would close about 100 public schools and 200 private schools including religious schools.

-As outlined by the mayor, it would also shutter nonessential businesses and force restaurants to go back to offering takeout, just a week after they were cleared to begin welcoming diners back indoors.
-Cuomo’s news conference was continuing and he didn’t immediately comment on that aspect of the proposal.

-Most of the neighborhoods targeted by the restrictions are home to part of the city’s large Orthodox Jewish community, where many religious schools resumed in-person instruction in early September.
+Most of the neighborhoods targeted by the restrictions are home to part of the city’s large Orthodox Jewish community, where many religious schools resumed in-person instruction in early September, and where large religious gatherings have continued to occur, despite rules limiting attendance at such events.

+Cuomo warned that he will shut down temples and churches, too, if compliance with social distancing rules doesn’t improve.

+New York City, overall, continues to see the virus spread at relatively low levels compared to much of the rest of the country, but a handful of areas in Brooklyn and Queens have seen infection rates rising.

 De Blasio had aimed his request at neighborhoods where the percentage of people who have taken a COVID-19 test, and who have tested positive, has topped 3% for at least seven days in a row.